szermatt/visual-replace/docs/source/usage.rst

   One difference is that if you use :code:`\\#` in the replacement string, its value is always just 1.
 This is because each such replacement is executed separately.
-* :code:`visual-replace-undo` reverts one call to
-  :code:`visual-replace-apply-one`.
-This just executes :code:`undo`
+* :code:`visual-replace-undo` reverts the last call to :code:`visual-replace-apply-one`.
+This just executes :code:`undo` in
-  in the original buffer.
+  the original buffer.
+With a prefix argument N, call undo N times instead of just one.

 Keymaps
 -------